dudinhadnm/GettingCleaningDataProject/CodeBook.md

 1. Extractration of only the measurements on the mean and standard deviation for each measurement
 1. Use of descriptive activity names to name the activities in the data set
 1. Appropriately labelling of the data set with descriptive variable names
-1. From the data set in step 4, a second, independent tidy data set with the average of each variable for each activity and each subject was created, and saved to the txt file ' '. <br>
+1. From the data set in step 4, a second, independent tidy data set with the average of each variable for each activity and each subject was created, and saved to the txt file 'tidydataset.txt'. <br>

 The variables chosen were the ones that represented the mean and the standard deviation of each measurement.
 All the other variables were disregarded.<br>
 In the tidy data set, the values shown represent the average of each variable, separated by activity and subject.